alexanderbird/scroll/doc/pre-launch-checklist.md

 # Things to do before the initial launch

-## Before sharing this with one or two close friends

-Give context 1:1 via text or in person

-- documentation
-  - regulatory/legal
-    - an About > Attribution page that covers the long-form attribution and licensing requirements for the WEB Bible, the Strong's annotated Bible, the cross references, and the Strong's dictionary

 ## Nice to have before sharing this more broadly
 Context is discoverable from the app